CONFIDENTIALITY AND AMNESTY

 If a reporting party discloses an incident to a responsible employee but does not wish for their name to be shared, does not wish for an investigation to take place or does not want a formal resolution to be pursued, the victim may make such a request to the Title IX Coordinator or Deputy Coordinators who will evaluate that request in light of the duty to ensure the safety of the campus and comply with federal law.
 In cases, indicating pattern, predation, threat, weapons and/or violence, the University will likely be unable to honor a request for confidentiality.
 If the University determines that it cannot maintain a reporting party’s confidentiality, the University will inform the reporting party prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University’s response.
 If the University is able to honor the request for confidentiality, the reporting party must understand that the University’s ability to respond and pursue disciplinary action against the accused is limited.

 The welfare of students, staff, and faculty is of paramount importance.
-The Rockford University community encourages the reporting of alleged sexual misconduct.
+The Rockford University community encourages the reporting of alleged sex discrimination, sexual misconduct and sexual harassment.
 Sometimes, students are hesitant to report to University officials because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
 Similarly, students are sometimes hesitant to offer assistance to others for fear that they may get themselves in trouble.
 For example, an underage student who has been consuming alcohol might hesitate to bring the sexual misconduct victim to Campus Safety and Security for reporting and/or assistance.)
 It is in the best interest of the Rockford University community for individuals to report allegations of sexual misconduct to University officials.